Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 The approach we take is to allow users to easily differentiate normal vs.~inserted tokens in a semantic action.
 Pseudo-variables that reference tokens have (slightly simplified) the Rust type \texttt{Result<Lexeme, Lexeme>}.
 Rust's \texttt{Result} type\footnote{Equivalents are found in several other languages: Haskell's \texttt{Either}; O'Caml's \texttt{result}; or Scala's \texttt{Either}.} is a sum type which represents success (\texttt{Ok($\ldots$)}) or error (\texttt{Err($\ldots$)}) conditions.
 We use the \texttt{Ok} case to represent `normal' tokens created from user input and the \texttt{Err} case to represent tokens inserted by error recovery.
 Since the \texttt{Result} type is widely used in Rust code, users can avail themselves of standard idioms.

 For example, we can then alter our calculator grammar to continue parsing, but stop executing meaningful semantic action code, when an inserted integer is encountered.
-We change grammar rules from returning type \texttt{T} to \texttt{Result<T, ()>} (where `()' is Rust's unit type).
-When a rule cannot produce a value, for whatever reason, it simply returns \texttt{Err(())}.
-It is then, deliberately, fairly easy to use with the \texttt{Result<Lexeme, Lexeme>} type: for tokens whose value we absolutely require, we map the \texttt{Err(Lexeme)} case to \texttt{Err(())} with the (standard, if mildly clunky) idiom `\texttt{\$n.map\_err(|\_| ())?}'.
-In essence, this first says `if \$n is an \texttt{Err(Lexeme)}, convert it to \texttt{Err(())}' (with \texttt{map\_err}) and then `if we have \texttt{Err(...)} percolate it upwards, otherwise unwrap the \texttt{Ok} case' (the `\texttt{?}' operator).
-While slightly verbose, this idiom is easily understood by Rust programmers.
-Figure~\ref{fig:api:resulttype} shows a version that changing the grammar to make use of this idiom requires relatively little extra code.
+We change grammar rules from returning type \texttt{T} to \texttt{Result<T, Box<dyn Error>{}>} (where \texttt{Box<dyn Error>} is roughly equivalent to `can return any type of error').
+It is then, deliberately, fairly easy to use with the \texttt{Result<Lexeme, Lexeme>} type: for tokens whose value we absolutely require, we use Rust's `\texttt{?}' operator (which passes \texttt{Ok} values through unchanged but returns \texttt{Err} values to the function caller) to percolate our unwillingness to continue evaluation upwards.
+While \texttt{Box<dyn Error>} is slightly verbose, it is a widely understood Rust idiom.
+Figure~\ref{fig:api:resulttype} shows that changing the grammar to make use of this idiom requires relatively little extra code.